sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

    :alt: NYC Taxidata Annalysis
    :width: 90%

-Extract hour from pickup time
+Extract Hour from Pickup Time
 -----------------------------

-It extracts hour from pickup time using datetimefieldextract Node.
+It extracts the hour from the pickup time using the Datetime Field Extract Node.

 Processor Configuration